Rigidity and Flexibility of Isometric Extensions: Introduction

+The situation looks different when the co-dimension of the ambient space is sufficiently large.
+A result by A. K\"all\'en (cf. \cite{K78}) shows that, in this case, flexibility of isometric embeddings extends to the regularity $C^{1,\theta}$ for any $\theta<1$, and thus there is no rigidity below $C^{2}$.

-In \cite{DIS20}, the authors showed that when $u\in C^{1,\theta}( \mathcal M^{n},\R^{n+1})$ is an isometric embedding with $\theta>\frac12$, a weak notion\footnote{this weak notion agrees with the classical notion along curves where the embedding is $C^{2}$} of tangential connection can be defined and that it agrees with the Levi-Civita connection.
-On the other hand, for every $\theta<\frac{1}{2}$ they constructed isometric embeddings $u\in C^{1,\theta}$ of portions of the $2$-sphere for which such property fails.
-Thus, for this particular example, the result in \cite{DIS20} gives a geometric illustration of the criticality of the H\"older exponent $\theta =\frac12$.
+On the other hand, in \cite{DIS20} the authors find that a weaker form of rigidity is present above the conjectured threshold regularity $C^{1,\frac12}$ no matter the codimension: they show that when $u\in C^{1,\theta}( \mathcal M,\R^{m})$ is an isometric embedding with $\theta>\frac12$, a weak notion of tangential connection can be defined on the (irregular) embedded submanifold (see also \cite{Borisov58} for a similar weak notion of tangential connection) and that it agrees with the Levi-Civita connection.
+In the case of isometric embeddings $u\in C^{1,\theta}((\bar D_1,g),\R^{m})$ of the closed unit disc taking fixed (smooth) boundary values it is then shown that this compatibility of the weak tangential connection with the intrinsic metric leads to an angle constraint of the tangent space at points of the embedded boundary curve.
+In contrast, for every $\theta<\frac{1}{2}$ the authors construct isometric embeddings $u\in C^{1,\theta}$ violating this constraint by extending the (smooth) boundary datum to a $C^{1,\theta}$ isometric embedding of the disc by means of a convex integration process.
+Thus, for this particular example, the result in \cite{DIS20} gives a geometric illustration of the criticality of the H\"older exponent $\theta =\frac12$, at least in the presence of a "boundary condition".

-In this paper we generalize the result in \cite{DIS20} to a more general setting, using methods from \cite{CS20} for the construction of global $C^{1,\theta}$ regular isometric embeddings.
-As in \cite{DIS20}, the maps violating the previously mentioned weak form of rigidity are produced by extending an already isometric map $f:\Sigma\to \R^{m}$, where $\Sigma \subset \mathcal M$ is a co-dimension one submanifold, to an isometry on (a neighborhood of $\Sigma$ in) $\mathcal M$ by means of a convex integration process.
+In this paper we study the rigidity and flexibility properties of general isometric extensions.
+A first observation shows that the angle constraint of \cite{DIS20} is simply a consequence of the compatibility of the weak tangential connection with the intrinsic metric and of the embedding agreeing with a smooth one along a lowerdimensional submanifold.
+It is therefore also present for general isometric extensions of $C^{2}$ isometries which are $C^{1,\theta}$ for $\theta>\frac{1}{2}$.
+On the flexibility side, we want to construct isometric extensions $u\in C^{1,\theta}$, $\theta<\frac{1}{2}$, violating this constraint.